Yandy Díaz Player Props: Rays vs. Astros

-After going 2-for-5 in his last game, Yandy Diaz and the Tampa Bay Rays take on the Houston Astros (who will hand the ball to Luis Garcia) at 6:40 PM ET on Tuesday.
+The Tampa Bay Rays, including Yandy Diaz (.385 batting average in his past 10 games), battle starting pitcher Hunter Brown and the Houston Astros at Tropicana Field, Wednesday at 6:40 PM ET.

-In his most recent game, he strung together two hits (going 2-for-5) against the Astros.
+In his last game he had a one-hit performance (1-for-3) against the Astros.

 Yandy Díaz Game Info & Props vs. the Astros